eggnaut/euclid/docs/README.md

 # AutoAlgebra
-Automatically generate quadratic equations and solve them.
+Automatically generate quadratic equations for practice.

 Currently in development.